PowerLix vs Bauerfeind Knee Brace (2026)

 - FSA/HSA eligible

-- More forgiving sizing than structured braces
+- More forgiving sizing than a structured brace

 - Good for prevention and mild discomfort

-❌ Cons
+Cons

 - Some sizing inconsistency reported in reviews